 - 1 pound chorizo sausage, squeezed from casings

 - 1 cup butternut squash, diced

 - 2 apples, peeled and thinly sliced crosswise

 - 2 cups gluten free chicken broth

 - 1/2 cup chopped flat-leaf parsley

 - 1 1/2 pounds gluten free corn bread, cut or torn into 1-inch pieces

 - Cook chorizo in a large sauté pan over medium-high heat until it starts to brown, stirring often and breaking meat into small chunks, about 5 minutes.
 Add butternut squash, cranberries, celery, onion, garlic, sage, and oregano.
 Cook until softened, about 10 to 15 minutes.
 Add apples, stir to mix in, and cook for another 5 minutes.

-- Add broth to pan and stir to loosen any browned bits.
-Pour liquid into bowl.
+- Add broth to the pan and stir to loosen any browned bits.
+Pour liquid into a bowl.
 Stir in parsley and bread and mix thoroughly.